NC Child and the North Carolina Institute of Medicine are hosting the second annual State of the Child Summit in Raleigh, North Carolina.

 In Our Voices, Our Future, members of the NC Child Youth Advocacy Council (YAC) will share their stories and experiences around the youth mental health crisis—and share with us their vision for a healthier future for themselves and their peers.

-In Room to Grow, policy and child development experts and leaders in North Carolina’s business community will discuss what works in current ECE policy what steps we can take to make North Carolina the best place to raise a family.
+In Room to Grow, policy and child development experts and leaders in North Carolina’s business community will discuss what works in current ECE policy and what steps we can take to make North Carolina the best place to raise a family.

 In these sessions, you'll be hearing from industry leaders, legislators, community partners, parents, and youth on the critical issues that affect our state's youngest residents.
 Read more about our breakout sessions here.